dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 ### Search for a Resource by its `rdfs:label`

-Knora offers the possibility to search for resources by their `rdfs:label`.
+DSP-API offers the possibility to search for resources by their `rdfs:label`.
 The use case for this search is to find a specific resource as you type.
 E.g., the user wants to get a list of resources whose `rdfs:label` contain some search terms separated by a whitespace